-Supplemental expenditures for the English learner program must be based on the identified needs of participating ELs and program requirements, such as professional development for teachers or intervention services for ELs.
+Supplemental expenditures for the English Learner program must be based on the identified needs of participating ELs and program requirements, such as professional development for teachers or intervention services for ELs.
 In addition, schools are to use multiple funding sources to meet the requirements of the English Learner Master Plan.

-To develop budgets that meet EL program requirements, the school, in conjunction with the English learner Advisory Committee (ELAC), must conduct an annual Needs Assessment to: (1) evaluate EL program implementation, (2) improve instruction for ELs, and (3) analyze EL student performance data to ensure that the needs of ELs are being met and have sufficient opportunities to meet or exceed the State's performance targets.
+To develop budgets that meet EL program requirements, the school, in conjunction with the English Learner Advisory Committee (ELAC), must conduct an annual Needs Assessment to: (1) evaluate EL program implementation, (2) improve instruction for ELs, and (3) analyze EL student performance data to ensure that the needs of ELs are being met and have sufficient opportunities to meet or exceed the State's performance targets.

-Approval of Title III activities must be: (1) based on the identified linguistic and academic needs of ELs after an analysis of data has taken place, (2) accurately and explicitly documented in the Single Plan for Student Achievement (SPSA) and (3) must be aligned with the Title III achievement accountabilities.
+Approval of Title III activities must be: (1) based on the identified linguistic and academic needs of ELs after an analysis of data has taken place, (2) accurately and explicitly documented in the School Plan for Student Achievement (SPSA) and (3) must be aligned with the Title III achievement accountabilities.

-Title III, Section 3115(g), requires that funds be used "to supplement the level of federal, state, and local public funds that, in the absence of such availability, would have been expended for programs for LEP students and in no case to supplant such Federal, State, and local public funds."
+Title III, Section 3115(g), requires that funds be used "to supplement the level of federal, state, and local public funds that, in the absence of such availability, would have been expended for programs for limited English proficient children and immigrant children and youth and in no case to supplant such Federal, State, and local public funds."